 - excessive weight gain due to fluid retention

-- feeling generally unwell.
+- feeling generally unwell

 Symptoms in the unborn baby

 The main sign of pre-eclampsia in the unborn baby is slow growth.
 This is caused by poor blood supply through the placenta to the baby.
 The growing baby is starved of oxygen and nutrients and this will affect their growth.

-The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).
+The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).

-Last reviewed: October 2016
+Last reviewed: September 2020